 Please note that further evidence will not normally be considered unless you can demonstrate why you could not have provided it before.
 If you are providing evidence from third parties, including witness statements or medical certificates, you must have requested them in good time before submitting your formal complaint.

-32. If you do not request a review within the time limit we will notify you in in writing that your complaint has been closed.
+32. If you do not request a review within 10 days of the date you were notified of the outcome, we will close your complaint file.

 Review